diogomachado/sketch-visualizer/README.md

 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Because it includes (typescript, jest, test-library and a initial configuration)
 - Added .editorconfig to hold the project protected of different IDE configurations
+- The library `react-router-dom@6` was used to provide the capatility of have two routes

 ## Available Scripts